Why Cannibals Love Eating People

-Don't worry.
-It is not likely to happen to you.
-The simple truth is that is not all that common.
+Cannibalism is not all that common.
 However, when it does happen, it is absolutely horrifying.
-Once again, a cannibal killer has been caught.
-Twenty one year old Ivan L. was captured in Russia.
+Once again, a cannibal killer has been caught: Twenty-one-year-old Ivan L. was captured in Russia.
 He was a chef who was enamored with eating human beings.
-He so enjoyed his craft that he made internet videos of cooking the sausage and ribs.
-He doesn't regret a single thing that he did.
-He would not change one thing.
+He so enjoyed his craft that he made internet videos.

 Throughout history, human beings have dined on human flesh.
-Whether it was part of war to gain the enemy's strength, or as a means to terrify opponents, cannibalism goes back a long way.
+Whether it was an attempt to gain the enemy's strength or as a means to terrify opponents, cannibalism goes back a long way.
 There have been those lone individuals who find eating people absolutely satisfying.
-They do it because they enjoy it, they have psychopathic personalities, and they are extremely lonely.
 Some cannibals are psychotic.
 Richard Trenton Chase was a serial killer who consumed his victims' blood because he believed space aliens were turning his blood to powder.
 After all, he had to replenish it.
-Obviously, Richard was a paranoid schizophrenic.
 However, most cannibals are not psychotic.
 They very well know what they are doing.

 The pattern is very clear.
 The killer lures an unsuspecting victim to his home and subdues him.
-Sometimes it is drugs.
-Other times, the offender simply shoots or stabs the victim.
 Then an elaborate fantasy plays out.
-Cutting up the meat is sexually exciting, according to cannibals.
-Feeling the flesh as it leaves the body brought many offenders to orgasm.
-They so enjoy the process of removing the meat from the skeleton.
-It makes them feel all powerful and capable of something very few people have ever done.
-Even most serial killers do not eat their victims.
-So the cannibal is in the class by himself.
+They enjoy the process of removing the meat from the skeleton.
+It makes them feel all-powerful and capable of something very few people have ever done.
+Even most serial killers do not eat their victims, so the cannibal is in the class by himself.
 And he knows it.
-This produces a euphoric state which activates the pleasure center in the brain.
-Each cut brings more good feeling.
-So it is common to find many smaller cuts on the body.
-The process is that exciting.

-When looking at the victims, it wasn't anything the victims said or did wrong.
-It was just the predator's time to feed.
-That is how an offender sees it.
-It is simply a matter of being in the wrong place at the wrong time.
-There is no one type of cannibal victim.
 Unfortunately, it is very hard to predict who will become a cannibal.
-There may be signs in adolescence such as killing small animals and drinking their blood.
+There may be signs in adolescence, such as killing small animals and drinking their blood.
 However, offenders go to great lengths to hide this behavior.
 Someone with psychopathic tendencies who is drawn to blood and death is always of concern.
-The fascination with gore becomes all consuming to the point where the individual pushes living people away.
-He would rather spend time focusing on blood and murder than anything else.
+The fascination with gore becomes all-consuming to the point where the individual pushes living people away.

-Overall, cannibals are very proud of their actions.
-However, they are adamant about the fact that they are cannibals and nothing else.
+Overall, cannibals seem proud of their actions.
+But they are adamant about the fact that they are cannibals and nothing else.
 One offender I interviewed was insulted that he had been accused of rape.
 He adamantly declared he had never raped anyone.
 He said "I may kill them and eat them, but I never raped anyone!
 You make sure people know that!"
-The idea of rape was repugnant to him.
 Another offender asked his victim how he liked his meals prepared.
-In the interview, I questioned him why he had asked that of his victim.
-The cannibal said "I wouldn't want to insult him by cooking him the wrong way."
+In the interview, I asked why.
+The cannibal said, "I wouldn't want to insult him by cooking him the wrong way."
 Then, as if to justify what he had done, he said "it didn't come easy you know.
 I had to work for it.
 It took a lot to kill him."